-7.3 Mining Frequent Patterns of API Usage
+7.3.
+Mining frequent patterns of API usage

 FUPs are observations made based on the analysis of previous uses of APIs.
 They aim to help users of APIs by identifying recurring patterns, composed of API elements frequently used together.
 FUPs and components serve reuse needs in two different ways.
 Components are entities that can be directly reused and integrated into software applications, while FUPs are guides for reuse and not entities for reuse.
 In addition, components and FUPs are structurally different.
-Related to Specificity characteristic, classes composing a component serve a coherent body of services, while a FUP may be related to different services.
-Concerning Autonomy characteristic, dependencies of component's classes are mostly internal, which forms an autonomous entity.
+Classes composing a component serve a coherent body of services, while a FUP may be related to different services.
+Dependencies of component's classes are mostly internal, which forms an autonomous entity.
 FUP's can be very dependent on other API classes that are not directly used by clients of APIs.
-Concerning Composability characteristic, a component is structured and reused via interfaces, while FUPs are not directly reusable entities.
+A component is structured and reused via interfaces, while FUPs are not directly reusable entities.

 Several approaches have been proposed to mine FUPs based on the analysis of API clients.
-Robillard et al. provide a survey of these approaches [8].
+Robillard et al. provide a survey of these approaches (Robillard et al., 2013).
 These approaches can be mainly classified based on four main criteria.
-The first one is related to the goal, which can be either giving examples and recommendations of how to use API entities such as [10, 5], supporting the documentation of APIs like [10, 7], or improving the bug detection task such as [11].
-The second criterion is related to pattern ordering, where some approaches mine ordered patterns like [10, 7], while other ones mine unordered patterns such as [11, 39].
+The first one is related to the goal, which can be either giving examples and recommendations of how to use API entities such as (Montandon et al., 2013; Uddin et al., 2012), supporting the documentation of APIs like (Montandon et al., 2013; Wang et al., 2013), or improving the bug detection task such as (Monperrus et al., 2010).
+The second criterion is related to pattern ordering, where some approaches mine ordered patterns like (Montandon et al., 2013; Wang et al., 2013), while other ones mine unordered patterns such as (Monperrus et al., 2010; Bruch et al., 2006).
 The third one concerns the granularity of the elements composing patterns.
-For examples, in [10, 7], the approaches mine patterns composed of methods, and the approach in [39] mines patterns composed of classes.
+For examples, in (Montandon et al., 2013; Wang et al., 2013), the approaches mine patterns composed of methods, and the approach in (Bruch et al., 2006) mines patterns composed of classes.
 The fourth one related to the technique that is used to identify the patterns.
-The used technique can be association rules mining like [39], clustering algorithms such as [7] or a heuristic defined by the authors such as [10, 11].
-Some approaches combine many techniques, e.g., Unddin et al. used Principle Component Analysis with clustering algorithm [5], and Buse and Weimer combined the clustering algorithm with their own proposed heuristic [40].
+The used technique can be association rules mining like (Bruch et al., 2006), clustering algorithms such as (Wang et al., 2013) or a heuristic defined by the authors such as (Montandon et al., 2013; Monperrus et al., 2010).
+Some approaches combine many techniques, e.g., Unddin et al. used Principle Component Analysis with clustering algorithm (Uddin et al., 2012), and Buse and Weimer combined the clustering algorithm with their own proposed heuristic (Buse and Weimer, 2012).

-8 Conclusion and Future Work
+8. Conclusion and future work

-8.1 Conclusion
+8.1.
+Conclusion